You usually have to pay tax on your UK income even if you’re not a UK resident. Income includes things like:

 If you’ve overpaid

 Apply for a refund if you think you’ve paid too much tax.
-This might happen if tax is deducted automatically (eg by your bank) but your total UK income is below your Personal Allowance.
+This might happen if tax is deducted automatically (for example by your bank) but your total UK income is below your Personal Allowance.

-Get help from a professional (eg an accountant) if you need advice.
+Get help from a professional (like an accountant) if you need advice.